 Lines 1 through 60.
-Except as otherwise provided in these instructions, include the tax liability for the period in which the income was paid or distributed regardless of whether the liability is under chapter 3 or chapter 4 and regardless of whether the liability was satisfied through withholding or was paid by the withholding agent (see instructions for box 9 of Form 1042-S).
+Except as otherwise provided in these instructions, include the tax liability for the period in which the income was paid or distributed regardless of whether the liability is under chapter 3 or chapter 4 and regardless of whether the liability was satisfied through withholding or was paid by the withholding agent (see the instructions for box 11 of Form 1042-S).
 Do not enter any negative amounts on these lines.
-If you are required to report a reduction to liability on line 59 (because you made a repayment under the reimbursement or setoff procedure), and this results in a negative amount of tax liability for the period corresponding to line 59, you should instead report any negative amount for the next earlier period(s) so that you are not reporting any negative amounts on lines 1-60.
-See Adjustment to Overwithholding, later.
+If you are required to report a reduction to liability on line 59 (because you made a repayment under the reimbursement or set-off procedure), and this results in a negative amount of tax liability for the period corresponding to line 59, you should instead report any negative amount for the next earlier period(s) so that you are not reporting any negative amounts on lines 1 through 60.
+See Adjustment for Overwithholding, later.

-Lines 1-60 must show the withholding agent's record of CAUTION federal tax liability for payments made during the applicable quartermonthly period.
+Lines 1 through 60 must show the withholding agent's record of federal tax liability for payments made during the applicable quartermonthly period.
 Withholding agents should report the tax liability for each period, rather than the amount of tax actually deposited with the IRS.
+As such, the sum of lines 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, and 60 should be reported on lines 64b through 64d, as applicable (see instructions for lines 64b through 64d, later).

 Withholding and depositing of tax is not required under both chapters 3 and 4 for the same payment.
-In the case of a payment for which withholding is required under chapters 3 and 4, a withholding agent may credit the withholding applied under chapter 4 against its liability for any tax due under sections 1441, 1442, or 1443.
+In the case of a payment for which withholding is required under chapters 3 and 4, a withholding agent may credit the withholding applied under chapter 4 against its liability for any tax due under section 1441, 1442, or 1443.
 For a payment subject to withholding under section 1445 or 1446, withholding under chapter 4 does not apply.